Why aren’t I winning?

 For me, it’s about quality of comps entered – I enter fewer comps but spend more time on finding them.
 I spend an hour or two most days finding and entering around 30-40 comps, a mixture of purchase, Twitter (replies, rather than RTs), Facebook (comments rather than likes/shares), Instagram, Pinterest, photo, Gleam, Rafflecopter, postal, local and radio comps.
 I try to do a quick daily search on Twitter and Google for my wishlist prizes – I do this on my iPhone while walking to/from school.
 I only use listings websites like Loquax, PrizeFinder and MSE to search for effort/creative competitions, or to look for wishlist prizes.
 I simply don’t have the time to commit to a daily trawl through a competition listings site.
 I find it dull, and I also know there’s a low chance of a win because thousands of other compers are entering those same easy prize draws.

 If you’re struggling to win anything, here are some suggestions:

 How to start winning

 - Join an online forum, local comp club or Facebook group (try a local compers Facebook group) to keep yourself motivated.
-Add comping friends – you’ll find lots of comps if you watch what they’re up to on your Facebook news feed or ticker (the scrolling feed at the right of your screen, only available on desktop)
+Add comping friends – you’ll find lots of comps if you watch what they’re up to on your Facebook news feed.

 - Check the SuperLucky Facebook page and Lucky Learners group daily, as this is where myself and members share comps with low entries or lots of prizes.